 Anaptár is a unique, informative poster calendar, which is not only a work of beauty but also a source of fascinating new discoveries.
-The latest versions of the Red Dot 2015 winner and German Design Award 2016 nominated, CommArts’ Award of Excellence, Gregor Calendar Award’s Award of Excellence 2017 and Fast Company’s Innovation by Design Awards 2016 Finalist Anaptár are already available.
+The latest versions of the Red Dot 2015 winner, German Design Award 2016 nominated, CommArts’ Award of Excellence, Gregor Calendar Award’s Award of Excellence 2017 and Fast Company’s Innovation by Design Awards 2016 Finalist Anaptár are already available.

 Anaptár is much more than a traditional calendar.
 It provides lots of information beside enumerating days: visualizing data on the Sun and the Moon in a new way the calendar shows the movement of these planets in the sky, and because of the radial arrangement this huge amount of data is incorporated in a spectacular, complex and yet easily comprehensible system.

 Thanks to the extremely precise infographic mapping of the calendar data and of the parameters of the orbit of the Moon, and the unique graphic and typographic features, Anaptár offers exciting visual experiences even for those viewers who are usually not captured by details.